FranckSiyapze/dropdown_select_sfd/README.md

 its attribute is :
 - “icon” which is a widget (can take an Icon, SvgPicture,etc..)
 - text": the text to be inserted
-- callBack": which is the return function
+- callBack": A callback function to be executed when this element is interacted with.

 3: Use the package in your code.
 ```dart